kanglin-chen/kanglin-chen.github.io/_pages/1_about.md

 <br />

-I got a Ph.D. in <a href="https://dcp.ufl.edu/urp/">Urban and Regional Planning</a>, an MS in <a href="https://www.ues.pku.edu.cn/Home/Departments/Department_of_Urban_and_Regional_Planning/index.htm">Geography (Urban and Regional Planning)</a>, and a Bachelor's degree in <a href="https://sola.bjfu.edu.cn/">Agriculture (Landscape Gardening)</a>.
+I got a Ph.D. in <a href="https://dcp.ufl.edu/urp/">Urban and Regional Planning</a> from the University of Florida, an MS in <a href="https://www.ues.pku.edu.cn/Home/Departments/Department_of_Urban_and_Regional_Planning/index.htm">Geography</a> from Peking University, and a <a href="https://sola.bjfu.edu.cn/">B.Agric.</a> from BJFU.
 <br />

-My research interests include spatial science, urban planning, travel & transportation, hazards & resilience, and the built environment.
+My research focuses on spatial science and urban planning, with topics including hazard management and resilience, human mobility and transportation planning, and the built environment and environmental health.
 <br />

-My primary research methods include spatial analysis, big data analytics, spatial statistics, and remote sensing.
-I am proficient in GIS software, Python, and R. I also have training in 3D geospatial techniques, data mining, qualitative and community-based approaches, and urban and landscape design.
+My research methods include spatial analysis, big data analytics, spatial statistics, remote sensing, and data mining.
+I am proficient in GIS software, Python, and R. I also have training in 3D geospatial techniques, qualitative methods and community-based approaches, and urban and landscape design.
 <br />

-I have participated in research and practical projects focusing on the environment and/or transportation in the U.S. and China.
-The practical projects involve developing plans and tools used by the United Nations, US government agencies (e.g., FDOT and USDOT), and Chinese government agencies, with consistent government collaboration and community engagement.
+Beyond research, I have participated in practical planning and tool‐development projects in environmental and transportation fields, collaborating with government agencies in both the U.S. and China.
 <br />

 I consider myself as a spatial scientist and urban planner.